Data Protection Act 1998

 Subject access request

-The Subject Access provisions of the Data Protection Act give an individual the right to have a copy of any personal data held about them.
-Section 7 of the Data Protection Act 1998 states that a ‘data subject’ (the person about whom the personal data refers) is entitled, upon written request, to be informed whether or not personal data is held or processed about them.
+The Subject Access provisions of the General Data Protection Regulation give an individual the right to have a copy of any personal data held about them.
+Section 7 of the Data Protection Act 2018 states that a ‘data subject’ (the person about whom the personal data refers) is entitled, upon written request, to be informed whether or not personal data is held or processed about them.

-If you wish to make a subject access request to find out what information is held about you, you can apply here by completing and returning the Subject Access Form.
+If you wish to make a subject access request to find out what information is held about you, you can apply by completing and returning the Subject Access Form below.
+Please be as specific as possible, if your request is too broad, we may ask you for clarifications.
 You will need to read the Subject Access Guidance that accompany this form and send it to the contact details set out below.

 Please write to: